TotalTactician/Documentation/Proof/Joey/CI-CD.md

     runs-on: ubuntu-latest
     if: ${{ github.event.workflow_run.conclusion == 'success' }}
 ```
-in the image below you see the result image of the CD workflow.
+In the image below you see the result of the CD workflow.
 ![image](https://github.com/TotalTactician/Documentation/assets/81526735/9a553adf-2816-4a39-aada-27d603a42858)